Where does our lineage come from?

-Chögyal Namkhai Norbu was born in Derghe, eastern Tibet, in 1938.
+Chögyal Namkhai Norbu (1938 – September 27, 2018) was born in Derghe, eastern Tibet, in 1938.
 As a child he was recognized as the reincarnation of the great Dzogchen Master Adzom Drugpa (1842-1924) and later by the sixteenth Karmapa as a reincarnation of Shabdrung Ngawang Namgyal (1594-1651), the first Dharmaraja of Bhutan.
 In 1960, following the deterioration of the social and political situation in Tibet, he moved to Italy where he worked at the ISMEO (Institute for the Middle and Extreme Orient) in Rome and later on, from 1962 to 1992, he taught Tibetan and Mongolian language and literature at the Istituto Universitario Orientale in Naples.
 His academic works reveal a profound knowledge of Tibetan culture and a steadfast determination to keep the extraordinary cultural heritage of Tibet alive and fully accessible.
 In the mid-seventies Chögyal Namkhai Norbu started giving Dzogchen teachings, encountering a growing interest first in Italy and then throughout the West.
 In 1981 he founded the first centre of the Dzogchen Community in Arcidosso, Tuscany.
 Over the years thousands of people from all over the world have become members of the Dzogchen Community.
 Centres have been created in the United States, in various parts of Europe, in Latin America, in Russia and in Australia.
 He authorized Lama Tsultrim as his first western teacher in the late 1980’s.
-She received numerous practices from him including: Chod, Zhitro, Simhamukha, Dzogchen, Semde, Longde, Nen ngag de, and Mandarava and maintains a close relationship with him.
+She received numerous practices from him including: Chod, Zhitro, Simhamukha, Dzogchen, Semde, Longde, Nen ngag de, and Mandarava and maintained a close relationship with him.
 He has traveled to teach at Tara Mandala on multiple occasions.

 A.dzom Paylo Rinpoche